mcamara/laravel-localization/README.md

 In there is no locale present in the url, then this middleware will check the following

- - If no locale is saved in session and `useAcceptLanguageHeader` is set to true, compute locale from browser and redirect to url with locale
+ - If no locale is saved in session and `useAcceptLanguageHeader` is set to true, compute locale from browser and redirect to url with locale.
  - If a locale is saved in session redirect to url with locale, unless its the default locale and `hideDefaultLocaleInURL` is set to true.

-For example, if a user navigates to http://url-to-laravel/test  and 'en' is the current locale, it would redirect him automatically to http://url-to-laravel/en/test.
+For example, if a user navigates to http://url-to-laravel/test  and `en` is the current locale, it would redirect him automatically to http://url-to-laravel/en/test.

 #### LaravelLocalizationRedirectFilter

-When the default locale is present in the url and `hideDefaultLocaleInURL` is set to true, then the middleware redirects to the url without locale, but maintaining the locale.
+When the default locale is present in the url and `hideDefaultLocaleInURL` is set to true, then the middleware redirects to the url without locale.

-For example, if `es` is the default locale, then http://url-to-laravel/es/test would be redirected to http://url-to-laravel/test and the page would have default locale `es` although its not in the url.
+For example, if `es` is the default locale, then http://url-to-laravel/es/test would be redirected to http://url-to-laravel/test and the`App::getLocale()` would be set to `es`.

 #### LaravelLocalizationViewPath